jonmest/kodetest/README.md

 # Kodetest

 Kodetest is a test project written using Next.js, Typescript and Sass.
 The data used comes from JSONPlaceholder, a fake REST API for testing and prototyping.
 For this reason, you don't need to setup a database and API on your own for the prototype.
-The base URL to JSONPlaceholder can be found in `kodetest/.env`.
+The base URL to JSONPlaceholder can be found in `.env`.

 ## Project structure
 The web application has two endpoints: